1Gould/Anti-Sandbox-via-Mouse-Activity/README.md

 ## Overview

 This code has a MouseActivity() function that will loop until human behaviour is detected.
-This is caluclated by capturing 5 mouse positions and calculating the degrees of the 4 vectors between them.
+This is determined by capturing 5 mouse positions and calculating the degrees of the 4 vectors between them.

 ## How It Works